hyperledger/besu/docs/Privacy/Creating-Sending-Private-Transactions.md

     Private transactions either deploy contracts or call contract functions.
     Ether transfer transactions cannot be private.

-The [EEAJS library README](https://github.com/PegaSysEng/eeajs/blob/master/README.md) describes how to use the provided examples with the [Privacy Quickstart](https://github.com/PegaSysEng/pantheon-quickstart/tree/master/privacy).

 ## Using Multinode Example

 To use the examples provided in EEA JS library with [your privacy network](Configuring-Privacy.md):